plone/training/mastering-plone/relations.rst

         },
     )

-In this example the pattern-option is used ``basePath`` is used to force the widget to start browing the page at the site-root using the method ``plone.app.multilingual.browser.interfaces.make_relation_root_path``.
+The following example applies *pattern-option* ``basePath`` to force the widget to start browsing the site at the site-root using the method ``plone.app.multilingual.browser.interfaces.make_relation_root_path``.
-By default the widget starts at the current context.
+By default the widget starts with the current context.

 .. code-block:: python
     :linenos: